nss-evening-cohort-13/student-help/README.md

 > ![Issues](./assets/step6.png)

 #### Step 8
-1. Continue searching for a solution to your issue **(If you find a solution, add a comment with your solution and then close your issue)**
+1. Continue searching for a solution to your issue **(If you find a solution, add a comment with your solution then remove the help wanted tag and add issue resolved)**
 1. See if you can help another classmate
 1. Patiently await help
 > ![Wait](./assets/tenor.gif)